Skip to main content

 A CISO who cannot answer "who authorized that state change, and what was the business condition that made it valid" across all five of these dimensions should not treat the authorization problem as a future-state concern.

-Microsoft Entra Agent ID is the most complete agent identity platform currently available in the enterprise market.
+Microsoft Entra Agent ID is among the most complete agent identity platforms currently available in the enterprise market.
 It provides immutable object identities, sponsorship models, Conditional Access, lifecycle governance, and risk signals for agents built on Microsoft platforms.

 What it does not cover is documented in Microsoft's own materials.
 Entra Agent ID governs agents created inside Microsoft Foundry, Copilot Studio, Security Copilot, and Microsoft 365 Copilot, and third-party agents that integrate via the Agent Identity platform.
 There is no Microsoft documentation claiming that Entra Agent ID governs tool-level authorization inside Salesforce, ServiceNow, SAP, or Workday once the agent is through the door.